Portraying survivors of a cruel Swiss care system

 Marina Byrde

 “It leaves deep wounds”, explains Marina Byrdeexternal link, in regard of her own experiences of administrative care.
-“The Swiss need to become conscious of the fact, that all this really happened and not just in other places but here, in Switzerland.”
+“The Swiss need to become conscious of the fact that all this really happened and not just in other places but here, in Switzerland.”